Levée en masse: Terminology

 The term levée en masse denotes a short-term requisition of all able-bodied men to defend the nation and its rise as a military tactic may be viewed in connection with the political events and developing ideology in revolutionary France—particularly the new concept of the democratic citizen as opposed to a royal subject.
+During the French Revolution, the French Republic proclaimed the levee en masse to raise a citizen army against the enemies of revolution.
+It declared that "every French person must stand ready to serve and support our armed forces."
+The revolutionary government believed that "a role in the war effort would be found for everyone."

 Central to the understanding that developed (and was promoted by the authorities) of the levée is the idea that the new political rights given to the mass of the French people also created new obligations to the state.
 As the nation now understood itself as a community of all people, its defense also was assumed to become a responsibility of all.
 Thus, the levée en masse was created and understood as a means to defend the nation by the nation.

-Historically, the levée en masse heralded the age of national participation in warfare and displaced restricted forms of warfare, such as the cabinet wars (1715–1792), when armies of professional soldiers fought without the general participation of the population.
+Historically, the levée en masse heralded the age of total war and displaced restricted forms of warfare, such as the Cabinet wars (1715–1792), when armies of professional soldiers fought without the general participation of the population.